sh41664/Eighth-Assignment-Restaurant/README.md

 ## Prerequisites ✅

- Make sure you have installed these apps before starting your project:
+ Make sure you have installed these programs and services before starting your project:

+- Git
+- Java 23
+- Gradle
+- PostgreSQL
 - Scene Builder
-- PostgreSQL
-- Java 23
-- Git
-- Gradle as the package manager
-> 💡 You might need VPN or DNS setting for downloading JavaFX packages in Gradle.
+> 💡 You might need VPN or DNS setting for downloading JavaFX packages using Gradle.

 ## Objectives ✏️